JesseTG/awesome-qt/README.md

   - [QStringLiteral explained](https://woboq.com/blog/qstringliteral.html) - String literals are widely used in many applications; wouldn't it be nice if you could make them faster to access?
   - [Nicer debug output in Qt using QT_MESSAGE_PATTERN](https://woboq.com/blog/nice-debug-output-with-qt.html) - It's nice to be able to read your application's logs.
 - [KDAB](https://www.kdab.com/category/blogs) - *Another* consulting firm that specializes in Qt.
-  - [GammaRay: Taking a deep look into your Qt application](https://www.youtube.com/watch?v=JcoFk_PVhdk) - A talk about [GammaRay](https://www.kdab.com/development-resources/qt-tools/gammaray) and how it can help you dissect your Qt applications.
+  - [GammaRay: Taking a deep look into your Qt application](https://www.youtube.com/watch?v=JcoFk_PVhdk) - Talk about [GammaRay](https://www.kdab.com/development-resources/qt-tools/gammaray) and how it can help you dissect your Qt applications.
 Talk given at QtCon 2016 by [Volker Krause](https://github.com/vkrause).
   - [Multithreading with Qt](https://www.youtube.com/watch?v=dcSsjxhazu0) - I want to make my application do more than once thing at once.
 What could possibly go wrong?
 Talk given at QtCon 2016 by [Giuseppe D'Angelo](https://github.com/dangelog).
   - [Linux perf for Qt developers](https://www.youtube.com/watch?v=L4NClVxqdMw) - How to make your Qt application faster, Linux-style.
 Talk given at QtCon 2016 by [Milian Wolff](https://github.com/milianw).

 ## Books

-- [Qt5 C++ GUI Programming Cookbook](https://www.packtpub.com/application-development/qt5-c-gui-programming-cookbook), by [Lee Zhi Eng](https://www.zhieng.com) - Overview of advanced GUI programming techniques for those familiar (but not satisfied) with the basics.
+- [Qt5 C++ GUI Programming Cookbook](https://www.packtpub.com/application-development/qt5-c-gui-programming-cookbook), by [Lee Zhi Eng](https://www.zhieng.com) [:octocat:](https://github.com/PacktPublishing/Qt5-C-GUI-Programming-Cookbook) - Overview of advanced GUI programming techniques for those familiar (but not satisfied) with the basics.
+The source code used in the book is available for free.
-- [Game Programming Using Qt: Beginner's Guide](https://www.packtpub.com/game-development/game-programming-using-qt) by Witold Wysota and Lorenz Haas - A good place to start learning how to program games with QML.
+- [Game Programming Using Qt: Beginner's Guide](https://www.packtpub.com/game-development/game-programming-using-qt) by Witold Wysota and Lorenz Haas - Good place to start learning how to program games with QML.
-- [Application Development with Qt Creator - 2nd Edition](https://www.packtpub.com/application-development/application-development-qt-creator-second-edition), by [Ray Rischpater](http://www.lothlorien.com/kf6gpe) - A beginner's guide to Qt, with a lot of focus on Qt Creator and its associated tools.
+- [Application Development with Qt Creator - 2nd Edition](https://www.packtpub.com/application-development/application-development-qt-creator-second-edition), by [Ray Rischpater](http://www.lothlorien.com/kf6gpe) - Beginner's guide to Qt, with a lot of focus on Qt Creator and its associated tools.
-- [Qt 5 Blueprints](https://www.packtpub.com/application-development/qt-5-blueprints), by [Symeon Huang](https://github.com/librehat) - A book that seems to be about the overall structure of a Qt project.
+- [Qt 5 Blueprints](https://www.packtpub.com/application-development/qt-5-blueprints), by [Symeon Huang](https://github.com/librehat) - Seems to be about the overall structure of a Qt project.
-- [Mastering Qt 5](https://www.packtpub.com/application-development/mastering-qt-5), by [Guillaume Lazar](https://github.com/GuillaumeLazar) and [Robin Penea](https://github.com/synapticvoid) - Not your daddy's Qt.
+- [Mastering Qt 5](https://www.packtpub.com/application-development/mastering-qt-5), by [Guillaume Lazar](https://github.com/GuillaumeLazar) and [Robin Penea](https://github.com/synapticvoid) [:octocat:](https://github.com/PacktPublishing/Mastering-Qt-5) - Not your daddy's Qt.
 Tips and tricks for the experienced.
+The source code used in the book is available for free.
 - [PySide GUI Application Development - 2nd Edition](https://www.packtpub.com/application-development/pyside-gui-application-development-second-edition), by Gopinath Jaganmohan and Venkateshwaran Loganathan - Imagine these other books, but in Python.
-- [Qt5 Cadaques](https://qmlbook.github.io) [:octocat:](https://github.com/qmlbook/qmlbook) - A free book that focuses on QML.
+- [Qt5 Cadaques](https://qmlbook.github.io) [:octocat:](https://github.com/qmlbook/qmlbook) - Free book that focuses on QML, named for this town in northeastern Spain that the authors vacationed to once.

 ## Software that Uses Qt